-Applicants to the program must have earned a first post-secondary degree (e.g., B.A.) from an accredited United States college or university or an equivalent degree from a foreign university or college.
-Applicants must submit: a completed application (available on the designated webpage onlinelaw.csuohio.edu/), an official transcript showing that the applicant has earned a first post-secondary degree, and also official transcripts of all other college, graduate, and professional studies, whether a degree was obtained or not; a current resume detailing work and professional experience; and a personal essay describing how the applicant expects to use the knowledge acquired in pursuing the degree.
+Applicants to the program must have earned a first post-secondary degree (e.g., B.A. or B.S.) from an accredited United States college or university or an equivalent degree from a foreign university or college.
+Applicants must submit: (1) a completed application (available on the designated webpage onlinelaw.csuohio.edu/); (2) an official transcript showing that the applicant has earned a first post-secondary degree; (3) official transcripts of all other college, graduate, and professional studies, whether a degree was obtained or not; (4) a current resume detailing work and professional experience; and (5) a personal essay describing how the applicant expects to use the knowledge acquired in pursuing the degree.
 In some instances, a personal interview may also be required.

 Applicants to the online M.L.S.
-Specialization in Cybersecurity and Data Privacy program (Cybersecurity Specialization) are admitted by the M.L.S.
-Director and the Director of the Cybersecurity Specialization who consider the applicant's academic record, work experience, personal recommendations, and personal statement.
-Applicants are not required to take the LSAT or GRE for admission to the program, if the applicant has a cumulative GPA of 3.0 or above from undergraduate school.
-If the applicant has below a 3.0 cumulative GPA, the faculty director will determine if a standardized test score is necessary for admission.
+Specialization in Cybersecurity and Data Privacy program (Cybersecurity Specialization) are admitted by the Director of the Cybersecurity Specialization who considers the applicant's academic record, work experience, and personal statement.
+Applicants are not required to take the LSAT or GRE for admission to the program if the applicant has a cumulative GPA of 3.0 or above from undergraduate school.
+If the applicant has below a 3.0 cumulative GPA, the Director will determine if a standardized test score is necessary for admission.

-Admission to the Cybersecurity Specialization program is available for Fall, Spring and Summer semesters and the application deadlines vary based on semester (updated application deadlines can be found at onlinelaw.csuohio.edu).
+Admission to the Cybersecurity Specialization program is available for Fall and Spring semesters and the application deadlines vary based on semester (updated application deadlines can be found at onlinelaw.csuohio.edu).
 Financial aid in the form of loans is available to eligible candidates who are enrolled for a minimum of six credit hours per semester.
 Interested applicants should contact the Office of Admissions and Financial Aid Office at 216-687-2304 or by email at admissions@law.csuohio.edu.